 Custom post types

 Create a new Accommodation

 Navigate to Accommodation > Add New.
-Then under the Document tab start adding the basic item attributes.
+Then under the Accommodation tab start adding the basic item attributes.
 These are:

 - Featured image: Will appear on all related listings and on the item’s single page.